 - Sweet Alyssum

 Another great space-saving idea for small gardens or gardens which have little planting space so are mainly gravel or another type of hard surface, is to create a fragrant pathway.
 This works well in larger gardens too.
-The clever part of planting herbs and fragrant plants in nooks and crannies between paving stones is that it deters weeds as well as providing amazing fragrances to accompany you as you walk.
+The clever part of planting herbs and fragrant plants in nooks and crannies between paving stones is that it deters weeds as well as provides amazing fragrances to accompany you as you walk.
 These are some of the hardy herbs which thrive in this environment, chosen because they survive well in little soil and are resistant to treading:-

 - Corsican Mint